danbev/wasi-llama.cpp/README.md

 model a chat model would be larger and would probably not work.
 We would need support for [wasm64-wasi] for this to work with larger models.

-So how can the wasi-nn examples that I have seen work with larger model sizes then?
+*So how can the wasi-nn examples that I have seen work with larger model sizes then?*
 Well I believe the answer to that is that they are extensions/plugins/part of the wasm runtime implementation used, like wasmtime or wasmedge.
 So the users code interacts with the wasi-nn API but the actual implementation is not part of users wasm code.
-The implementation for wasmedge is called a plugin and the runtime does on have the memory restrictions that wasm32 does which is the reason this works.
+The implementation for wasmedge is called a plugin and the runtime does not have the memory restrictions that wasm32 does which is the reason this works.

-So is the answer to just use wasi-nn?
+*So is the answer to just use wasi-nn?*
 That would work but I think but there might be value in having a pure wasm implementation for llama.cpp like this project is trying to do.
 The reason for with the fast pace of development and research, which llama.cpp is very fast